PabloRuizCuevas/ztask/readme.md

 Shows all the table, without truncating the table:

-> ztask all_task :
+> ztask long

 Log the task in zoho:

-> ztask log number_of_task 'date' hh:mm :
+> ztask log number_of_task 'date' hh:mm

-ztask date suports natural language such as: 'today', 'yesterday' etc
+Ztask date suports natural language such as: 'today', 'yesterday' etc

 ## Examples: